Doctor of Education Salary and Career Outlook

 What Can You Do with a Doctorate in Education?

-A common question for those considering a doctorate in education is, “what jobs can you get with a doctoral degree?”
+A common question for those considering a doctorate in education is, “What jobs can you get with a doctoral degree?”
 When it comes to EdD careers for those already working in the education sector, the degree may bolster a professional’s credentials.
-Today’s coursework and content for online EdD programs are often provided through a blend of online interactions and real-world experiences, designed with leadership needs of modern education institutions in mind.
+Today’s coursework and content for online EdD programs are often delivered through a blend of online interactions and real-world experiences, designed to meet the leadership needs of modern educational institutions.
 This is in contrast to a PhD degree, which prepares graduates for education research, graduate school teaching, academic scholarship opportunities and more.

 The education requirements and curriculum for an EdD will vary significantly between programs and specializations.
-Often, individuals interested in pursuing their EdD will need a BA from an accredited college or university with a GPA of 3.0 or higher and a background in classroom teaching (or relevant leadership work).
-Comparing education doctorate specializations may help you find your career path once you graduate.
+Often, individuals pursuing an EdD will need a BA from an accredited college or university, a GPA of 3.0 or higher, and a background in classroom teaching (or relevant leadership experience).
+Comparing education doctorate specializations may help you identify your career path after graduation.
 Some specializations to consider include:

 • EdD in Educational Leadership: Students pursuing this concentration focus on sharpening their decision-making or conflict resolution skills.
 They also learn about ways to drive positive change in their workplaces.

 • EdD in Organizational Change and Leadership: This concentration focuses on driving change within the education system itself.
 It specifically addresses areas that impact how students learn.
-Related EdD degree specializations, such as an EdD in organizational leadership, discuss many of the same objectives.
-A doctorate in organizational leadership may provide students with an opportunity to advance their practical and leadership skills.
+Related EdD specializations, such as an EdD in organizational leadership, often share many of the same objectives.
+A doctorate in organizational leadership may help students advance their practical and leadership skills.

 In addition to the options above, concentrations and specializations offered for EdD students may also focus on subsets such as early childhood education, education policy, STEM education and nursing education.